kefrens/home-assistant-vigipool-installer/README.md

 ### Home Assistant MQTT

 - Warning !
-Home Assistant cannot connect to multiple MQTT servers, a solution to this problem is to use Node-Red.
+Home Assistant cannot connect to multiple MQTT servers, this means that this script cannot be used if the Vigipool product is not the Home Assistant MQTT server, a solution to this problem is to use Node-Red.
 To help you, you can use the following script: https://github.com/developer-ccei-pool/nodered-vigipool-config-generator/blob/main/README.md

 - You must first have already configured the Home Assistant MQTT before launching the installer.
 To do this, see this link: https://www.home-assistant.io/integrations/mqtt/